okunator/cellseg_gsontools/README.md

 |       5 | Polygon((x, y)...) |     connective | 257.550056 |               0.000000 |
 |     ... |                    |            ... |        ... |                    ... |

-## Spatial-context
+## Spatial Contexts

-Spatial Context classes combine cell-segmentation maps with area-segmentation maps to provide spatial context for the cells/nuclei.
-The context-classes include a `.fit()`-method that builds the context.
-The `.plot()`-method can be used to plot different context in the gdf
+Spatial Context classes combine cell segmentation maps with tissue area segmentation maps which helps to extract cells under different spatial contexts.
+The specific Spatial Context classes are the `InterfaceContext` `WithinContext`, and `PointClusterContext`.
+All the context-classes include a `.fit()`-method that builds the context.
+The `.plot()`-method can be used to plot figures where the different spatial context areas are highlighted.

 **WithinContext**